DennisSkov/WHMCS-Hooks-and-Modules/README.md

 [🔗 Check the code](hooks/FixIntoDNSURLs.php)
 ___
-### Prevent spoofing URL for knowledgebase articles
+### Prevent spoofing URL for knowledgebase and announcement articles
-As long as you leave the ID for the knowledgebase article in the URL, you can change the URL to whatever you want.
+As long as you leave the ID for the knowledgebase or announcement article in the URL, you can change the URL to whatever you want.
 The following is an example of how the URL can be spoofed:<br>
 Original: https://example.com/client/knowledgebase/129/How-do-I-add-another-domain-to-my-webhosting-account.html <br>
 Changed URL: https://example.com/client/knowledgebase/129/This-URL-will-stil-work.html